asi-and-emanuel/data-mining-itc/README.md

 Our project is based on the ETF site that have a lot of raw data on the the stocks ETF.<br />
 there are many ETF's they are a group af stocks that have many characteristics. <br />

-updated 20/3/2021:<br />
+updated 8/5/2021:<br />

-added a command line argparse.<br />
+this is etf.com data scraper it will download all data from 100 top links in etf.com<br />

+optional arguments:<br />

-  -h, --help       show this help message and exit<br />
+  -h, --help        show this help message and exit <br />
-  -d, --download   delete all eft *.html data and download new data this make take a while<br />
+  -d, --download    delete all eft *.html data and download new data this make take a while <br />
   -l, --list        delete etf.com list data and download new 100 top list<br />
   -s, --show        show the etf.com after downloading list<br />
   -sc, --savecsv    save the etf to data.json file<br />
   -sj, --savejson   save the etf to data.csv file<br />
   -sql, --sqldb     save the etf to sql.db file<br />

-in order to save dump file to run query in mySQL exwcute this command:<br />
-"sqlite3 etf_id.db .dump >dump.sql"<br />
-and run dump.sql in mySQL.
+  -ddb, --del_DB    Deletes the data base Data/etf_id.db in order to create the new one with -sql<br />
+  -vs, --verbose_s  increase output verbosity to screen<br />
+  -vl, --verbose_l  increase output verbosity to log<br />

+# the data collected
+### for every eft we will collect the data submitted bellow in a sql database

 ###FOR EXAMPLE: <br />